|

 of democracy as we understand it now, parliamentary democracy, in the

+third world countries.
+Now how is it doing so.
 Let me just take the illustration of one major octopus like organisation

 which has come into existence only a few years ago, we are all familiar